THESE BEAUTIFUL MEN

 Gallery 1 & 2 — These Beautiful Men

-On Friday 6 March.
-Rua Red launches its 2026 gallery programme with 'These Beautiful Men', a new commission by artist Brian Maguire
+On Friday 6 March, Rua Red launches it's 2026 gallery programme with 'These Beautiful Men', a newly commissioned body of work and exhibition by artist Brian Maguire.

-Life at CityWest IPAS is marked by transience and uncertainty.
-Residents are relocated to accommodation at other locations at very short notice, and typically within three weeks of arrival.
-This ever-present condition of impermanence informs Maguire’s drawings, which are rapid responses made in charcoal.
-They underscore the urgency and fragility of the encounters on which the work is based.
+Life in the IPAS centre is marked by transience and uncertainty.
+Residents are relocated to accommodation at other locations at very short notice, typically within three weeks of arrival.
+This ever-present condition of impermanence informs Maguire's drawings, which are rapid responses made in charcoal.
+The works underscore the urgency and fragility of the encounters on which they are based.

-Within a context in which individuals are often reduced to statistics, Maguire’s portraits consider what it means to be seen, acknowledged and brought into representation.
-The sitter is given agency, and dignity.
+In a context where individuals are often reduced to statistics, Maguire's portraits consider what it means to be seen, acknowledged, and brought into representation.
+Each sitter is given agency and dignity.

 Address